-Elle's character, Grace, is far more of a free spirit than Dinklage's morose Del, and little by little she brings him out of his hermit-like existence.
+Elle's character, Grace, is far more of a free spirit than Dinklage's morose Del.
+Little by little she brings him out of his hermit-like existence.
 Together they work to clean the town (literally) and bury the dead.
 After all, there's not much else to do without electricity, jobs, or a pre-defined purpose in life.

-Del and Grace's chemistry is awkward at best, which in this case works for both the characters and the tension caused by the plot.
+Del and Grace's chemistry is awkward at best, which in this case works for both the characters and the plot tension.
 Both of them are seriously emotionally damaged people - after all, who wouldn't be in such a circumstance? - and it provides an underlying conflict as Del would much rather be left alone in the first place.

 Grace has a secret, though, teased at periodic moments throughout the film.
 A strange scar on the back of her neck belies a past that she isn't willing to share with Del.